kbredies/gratopy/doc/source/getting_started.rst

 The angular range for the parallel beam setting is :math:`[0,\pi[`, while for the fanbeam setting, it is :math:`[0,2\pi[`.
 By default, it is assumed that the given angles completely partition the angular range.
-In case this is not desired  and a limited-angle situation is considered, the **fullangle** parameter of :py:class:`gratopy.ProjectionSettings` can be adapted, which has implications, e.g., for the backprojection operator.
+In case this is not desired  and a limited-angle situation is considered, the **fullangle** parameter of :py:class:`gratopy.ProjectionSettings` can be adapted, impacting for instance the backprojection operator.
+Note also, that the projections considered are rotation-invariant in the sense, that projection of a rotated image yields a sinogram with translation in the angular dimension.

 .. image:: graphics/radon-1.png